 An acceptable combination of related education and experience may be considered.

 A valid driver’s license and clear driver’s abstract, as well an acceptable vulnerable sector check is required.

 Salary and Benefits

-The Mamisarvik Healing Centre is located 25 Rosemount Avenue, Ottawa, Ontario.
-Parking is free on the premises.
+TI’s main office is located 25 Rosemount Avenue, Ottawa, Ontario.
+Parking is free on the premise.